PocketMidi/KB1/Firmware/Source Code/ReadMe.md

-# KB1 Firmware v1.1 Code Summary
+# KB1 Firmware v1.1 Source Code Summary

 ## INTRODUCTION
 #### This code uses the ESP32 platform, which supports FreeRTOS and allows for multicore programming.